-Whether you’re new to Suboxone® treatment or in an established treatment protocol, it’s important to be sure you’re taking the medication safely and balancing it with your other health needs.
+Whether you’re new to Suboxone® treatment (important safety information) or in an established treatment protocol, it’s important to be sure you’re taking the medication safely and balancing it with your other health needs.
 Similar to other medications, Suboxone can interact with other substances that might make it less effective or even produce harmful side effects.
 Use this quick guide to help you stay safe during your treatment.

 Discuss all medications with your doctor

 Medication interactions are complicated, and only licensed and qualified medical professionals can give specific advice on what is or isn’t safe.
 Whether you’re having surgery, trying to relieve allergies, or seeking treatment for an infection or cold, it’s crucial that you consult with your doctor about what medications you can take.
 Even seemingly innocuous and unrelated drugs, such as antibiotics or antidepressants, can have unexpected interactions with your Suboxone treatment.

 If the doctor prescribing your new medications isn’t the doctor administering your Suboxone regimen, make sure to inform the new physician that you’re undergoing treatment.
 This will help them avoid prescribing a medication with a known interaction; additionally, consult with your treatment program’s prescribing physician to verify.

 Use OTC medications safely to treat common ailments

 If you get sick or need minor pain relief, it’s generally safe to take over-the-counter medications as prescribed to treat your symptoms.
 Nonsteroidal anti-inflammatory drugs (NSAIDs)—such as ibuprofen (Advil®), aspirin, and naproxen (Aleve®)—are appropriate for relieving pain, even after surgery, and they don’t have any interactions with the buprenorphine and naloxone found in Suboxone.
 Acetaminophen (Tylenol®) is also safe to take while on Suboxone and is effective at treating pain.